Course - Fundamental physics - TFY4010

 Both the written exam and portfolio must be passed to pass the course.

-The portfolio includes laboratory work, experimental and numerical projects.
+The portfolio includes laboratory work and experimental projects.

 For the re-sit exam, the written exam can be changed to an oral exam.